Approach to Learning

 One way to create Inside-Out learning is by connecting key concepts to familiar ideas and examples.
 Analogies and metaphors are effective ways to accomplish this.
 Analogies and metaphors are also helpful at challenging people to think about the new behaviours and practices they are exposed to.
 Metaphors allow people to play with ideas, manipulate them and ask "what-if" questions more easily.

 A story is a narrative, incident or a case history.
 "Real" stories tend to be the most powerful.
 For many years, we used a real story to support one of our primary sales skills—the "Ben Duffy Technique."
-Once, to meet the desires of a client to shorten the program, we took the story out and just taught the skill.
+Once, to meet the desires of a client to shorten the programme, we took the story out and just taught the skill.
 The result was a disaster and we vowed to never do that again.
 The story is powerful and teaches not only the technique, but the strength and value of the Ben Duffy Technique.
 Without the story, it is only a set of steps.
 With the story, it is one of the most valuable lessons salespeople learn.

 Outside-In (Knowledge Transfer)